a-brasch/tidycensus-tutorial/README.md

 # tidycensus_tutorial
 tidycensus R package tutorial

-As noted by its author, Kyle Walker, `tidycensus` is an R package that allows users to interface with the US Census Bureau's decennial Census and American Community Survey (ACS) APIs and return tidyverse-ready data frames, optionally with simple feature (sf) geometry included.
+`tidycensus` is an R package that allows users to interface with the U.S. Census Bureau's decennial census and American Community Survey (ACS) APIs, in order to retrieve demographic and economic data for specified geographies.
+As noted by its author, Kyle Walker, tidycensus "returns tidyverse-ready data frames of selected variables, and the option to include simple feature (sf) geometries".

 This tutorial outlines some of the basic functionality of `tidycensus`.